-While we get a lot of variety in roads across the US, it’s not to the same degree as the UK.
+While we get a lot of variety in roads across the U.S., it’s not the same as in the UK.
 Why?
-For the simple fact it’s smaller.
+For the simple fact, it’s smaller.

-Journeys are shorter, and the differences between a motorway, to a dual carriage way, to a single carriage way, to one of the many, tiny, winding rural roads wide enough for one vehicle are huge – and because of short journeys, the likelihood of hitting each of these road types in ONE journey is huge too.
+Journeys are shorter, and the differences between a motorway, a dual carriageway, a single carriageway, and one of the many tiny, winding rural roads wide enough for one vehicle are huge – and because of short journeys, the likelihood of hitting each of these road types in ONE journey is huge too.

-A lot of roads in rural areas are wide enough for only one vehicle at a time, meaning that you may have to stop or reverse a bit to let someone through.
-Frequently they will have blind corners, slopes and tall hedgerows on either side, making it difficult to see what’s ahead.
+Many roads in rural areas are wide enough for only one vehicle at a time, meaning that you may have to stop or reverse a bit to let someone through.
+Frequently, they will have blind corners, slopes, and tall hedgerows on either side, making it difficult to see what’s ahead.

-These rural roads tend to be the ones with the poorest maintainenace and many of them have what is referred to as a National Speed Limit (marked with a white sign with a thick, black bar running diagonally through it).
+These rural roads tend to have the poorest maintenance, and many of them have what is referred to as a National Speed Limit (marked with a white sign with a thick, black bar running diagonally through it).

-Tight streets aren’t restriced to the countryside either, as most of Britain’s older cities, towns, villages and hamlets will have pretty skinny roads around the center of town.
+Tight streets aren’t restricted to the countryside either, as most of Britain’s older cities, towns, villages, and hamlets will have pretty skinny roads around the center of town.

-Did you know that the UK was the first nation to pioneer standardized road signs?
-Well now you do, and judging by the number of them along highways and byways, it’s clear the British are quite fond of them!
+Did you know that the United Kingdom was the first nation to pioneer standardized road signs?
+Well, now you do, and judging by the number of them you’ll find along highways and byways, it’s clear the British are quite fond of them!

 The same goes for road markings.
-Most of the center road markings will be the same as in the US, and follow the same rules, but they are painted white instead of yellow.
+Most center road markings will be the same as in the U.S. and follow the same rules, but they will be painted white instead of yellow.

-From there the similarities end, as again, the British are overly fond of gratuitous, confusing road markings.
-The last time I was there I’d forgotten what it was like to drive in the UK and felt I was landing on an aircraft carrier any time I took a spin.
+From there, the similarities end, as again, the British are overly fond of gratuitous (and sometimes confusing) road markings.
+The last time I was there, I’d forgotten what it was like to drive in the UK and felt I was landing on an aircraft carrier any time I took a spin.

-It’s a really good idea to familiarize yourself with what these markings mean from the UK’s Highway Code.
+It’s a good idea to familiarize yourself with what these markings mean from the UK’s Highway Code.
 Luckily, traffic light rules are identical in the U.S. and UK.

-Frequently referred to as “traffic circles” here in the US (I actually got into a debate with US chum who said roundabouts and traffic circles were their own entitites, but whatever) roundabaouts are everywhere, as they are used in place of the 4-way intersections common to the US.
+Frequently referred to as “traffic circles” here in the U.S. (I actually got into a debate with U.S. chum who said roundabouts and traffic circles were their entities, but whatever), roundabouts are everywhere, as they are used in place of the 4-way intersections common to the U.S.

 They seem to scare the bejeezus out of most Americans driving in the UK, as it’s easy to end up on the wrong side of the road driving right at oncoming traffic.
-Still, roundabouts are safe, pretty easy to get the hang of, and ensure that traffic is more or less constantly flowing, rather than waiting.
+Still, roundabouts are safe, pretty easy to get the hang of and ensure that traffic is more or less constantly flowing rather than waiting.